2025–26 Cymru South

-The 2025–26 Cymru South season (also known as the 2025–26 JD Cymru South season for sponsorship reasons) is the sixth season of the second-tier Southern region football in Welsh football pyramid.
-The season began on 25 July 2025 and will conclude on 18 April 2026.
+The 2025–26 Cymru South season (also known as the 2025–26 JD Cymru South season for sponsorship reasons) was the sixth season of the second-tier Southern region football in Welsh football pyramid.
+The season began on 25 July 2025 and concluded on 18 April 2026.

 Teams

 The league consisted of sixteen teams; twelve teams remaining from the previous season, three teams promoted from the Ardal Leagues, and one team relegated from the Cymru Premier.
 With the Cymru Premier expanding to sixteen teams for the following season, this was the first season where the top three teams will be promoted to the Cymru Premier, and one team will be relegated to third division.

 Team changes

 The following teams changed division since the 2024–25 season.